 Help with Computers / internet

-You will learn about Indian culture, Indian cooking and Ayurveda cooking and basic yoga.
+You can learn about Indian culture, Indian/Ayurveda cooking and massages in your free time.
 If you would like to learn more about Ayurveda our Doctors are always willing to sit down and talk with you.
 Volunteers will spend a lot of time working with local staff and therefore have a great opportunity to learn or improve their Malayalam.

 Festivals.
 You will get to participate in ALL the Indian festivals while you are here - There are generally A LOT of them!!

-Get the chance to re-connect with life at a slower pace, take long walk on the beach, watch the spectacular sunsets or meditate on our yoga deck overlooking the ocean.
+Get the chance to re-connect with life at a slower pace, take long walk on the beach, watch the spectacular sunsets or meditate in our yoga hall.
 Living in India will enable you to experience simple living that is both culturally and spiritually rich.